amirrajan/mokepon/readme.md

 Catching 'em all just got real, yo.

-Written in React and ClojureScript.
+A RPG game written in React and ClojureScript.

 ## A Moment of Shock